wuxin4692/chutes-miner-china/README.md

    - [Deploy the Miner within Your Kubernetes Cluster](#5-deploy-the-miner-within-your-kubernetes-cluster)
    - [Register and Announce Your Axon](#6-register-and-announce-your-axon)

+## ⛏️ TL;DR

+The goal of mining on chutes is to provide as much compute as possible, optimizing for cold start times (running new applications or applications that have been preempted).
+Everything is automated with kubernetes, and coordinated by the `gepetto.py` script to optimize for cost efficiency and maximize your share of compute.

+Incentives are based on total compute time (including bounties give from being first to provide inference on code app).

+You should probably run a wide variety of GPUs, from very cheap (a10, a5000, t4, etc.) to very powerful (8x h100 nodes).

+Never register more than one UID, since it will just reduce your total compute time and you'll compete with yourself pointlessly.
+Just add capacity to one miner.

 ## 🔍 Component Overview

 ### 🛠️ Provisioning/management tools